Bacille Calmette-Guérin (BCG) Vaccine Clinical Trials, Dosage, Efficacy, Indications, Side Effects

-In 1921, French scientists Albert Calmette and Camille Guérin developed the initial Mycobacterium Bovis Bacille Calmette-Guerin (BCG) vaccine.
+In 1921, French scientists Albert Calmette and Camille Guérin developed the initial Mycobacterium bovis Bacillus Calmette-Guérin (BCG) vaccine.
 The BCG vaccine was designed to protect cattle from bovine tuberculosis and was administered to a newborn baby in Paris.
 BCG-induced whole blood cytokines differ by age, vaccine formulation, and concentration.
 In addition, BCG-induced cytokine production correlated with CFU, suggesting that mycobacterial viability may contribute to BCG-induced immune responses.
-Mycobacterium tuberculosis (Mtb) is the ethiological agent of tuberculosis (TB).
+Mycobacterium tuberculosis (Mtb) is the etiological agent of tuberculosis (TB).

 Since 1921, BCG vaccines have been administered approximately 4 billion times worldwide.
 BCG vaccines initially targeted against TB, tuberculosis meningitis, and non-specific protective effects against other respiratory tract infections and certain cancers.
-In naive adult populations, the BCG vaccine administered as an intradermal vaccine takes at least two years to achieve complete protection for several off-target effects.
+In naive adult populations, the BCG vaccine, administered as an intradermal injection, takes at least two years to achieve complete protection due to several off-target effects.
 A study published in September 2023 characterized BCG revaccination-induced trained immunity (TI) mechanisms.
 Data highlights a balanced immune response comprising pro- and anti-inflammatory mediators, a feature of BCG revaccination-induced immunity.
-These immune responses have been used to prevent and treat various diseases, including bladder cancer, herpes, human papillomavirus, leprosy, and Buruli ulcer.
+These immune responses have been used to prevent and treat various diseases, including bladder cancer, herpes, human papillomavirus, leprosy, and Buruli ulcers.

-BCG immunization or MTB infection of the human body induces an increase in gene rearrangement and metabolism of intrinsic immune cells, such as macrophages, NK cells, and monocytes, increasing the secretion of cytokines, such as TNF-α, IL-1β, and IL-6.
-During re-infection with other pathogens like HSV-1, these trained innate immune cells will rapidly secrete many TNF-α, IL-1β, IL-6, and other cytokines to kill and eliminate invading pathogens.
+BCG immunization or MTB infection of the human body induces an increase in gene rearrangement and metabolism in intrinsic immune cells, such as macrophages, NK cells, and monocytes, leading to the increased secretion of cytokines, including TNF-α, IL-1β, and IL-6.
+During reinfection with other pathogens, such as HSV-1, these trained innate immune cells rapidly secrete numerous TNF-α, IL-1β, IL-6, and other cytokines to kill and eliminate invading pathogens.

-A study reported in July 2024 that the immune response to Mtb is related to the activation of type 1 T helper (Th1) responses and the production of a range of cytokines such as tumor necrosis factor-alpha (TNF-α) and interferon-gamma (IFN-γ).
-Genetic defects, such as mutations in receptors for cytokines such as interleukin-12 (IL-12) or IFN-γ, enhance the differentiation of Th1 cells, resulting in increased susceptibility to progressive mycobacterial disease.
+A study reported in July 2024 found that the immune response to M. tuberculosis (Mtb) is associated with the activation of type 1 T helper (Th1) responses and the production of a range of cytokines, including tumor necrosis factor-alpha (TNF-α) and interferon-gamma (IFN-γ).
+Genetic defects, such as mutations in receptors for cytokines like interleukin-12 (IL-12) or IFN-γ, enhance the differentiation of Th1 cells, leading to increased susceptibility to progressive mycobacterial disease.
 In addition, the neutralization of TNF-α by monoclonal antibodies (such as those used in treating rheumatoid arthritis) can prevent LTBI reactivation.

 BCG Vaccine United States

-Merck TICE® BCG vaccine is an attenuated, substrain tice live antigen preparation of Mycobacterium Bovis.
-The TICE® strain was developed at the University of Illinois from a strain that originated at the Pasteur Institute.
-Since 2012, Merck & Co. has been the supplier of the TICE BCG vaccine to the U.S. Merck confirmed they were experiencing a global shortage due to the growing use and need for BCG vaccines.
-In October 2020, Merck announced plans to construct a manufacturing facility in Durham, North Carolina, to significantly expand TICE BCG vaccine production.
+Merck TICE® BCG vaccine is an attenuated, strain tice live antigen preparation of Mycobacterium bovis.
+The TICE strain was developed at the University of Illinois from a strain originating at the Pasteur Institute.
+Since 2012, Merck & Co. has been the supplier of the TICE BCG vaccine to the U.S. Merck confirmed that it was experiencing a global shortage due to the growing use and need for BCG vaccines.
+In October 2020, Merck announced plans to construct a manufacturing facility in Durham, North Carolina, to expand production of the TICE BCG vaccine.

-The U.S. Centers for Disease Control and Prevention (CDC) says the BCG vaccine is not generally recommended for use in the U.S. because of the minimal risk of infection with Mycobacterium TB.
-The CDC says BCG vaccination should only be considered for children who have a negative tuberculin skin test and are continually exposed.
+The U.S. Centers for Disease Control and Prevention (CDC) states that the BCG vaccine is not generally recommended for use in the U.S. due to the minimal risk of infection with Mycobacterium tuberculosis.
+The CDC recommends BCG vaccination only for children who have a negative tuberculin skin test and are at ongoing risk of exposure to tuberculosis.
 BCG vaccination may be recommended for older children who have an increased risk of developing TB, such as children who have recently arrived from countries with high levels of TB, including those in Africa, the Indian subcontinent, parts of southeast Asia, parts of South and Central America, and parts of the Middle East, and children who have come into close contact with somebody infected with respiratory TB.
 Many foreign-born persons have been BCG-vaccinated.
 BCG is used in many countries with a high prevalence of TB to prevent childhood tuberculous meningitis.

 BCG Vaccine Alzheimer's Disease Dementia